vibewell25/vibewell/docs/docs/guides/3D-MOCKS-SUMMARY.md

 # 3D Mock Files for Testing

-This document provides an overview of the mock files created for testing Three.js and React Three Fiber components in the Vibewell project.
+This document provides an overview of the mock files created for testing Three.js and React Three Fiber components in the VibeWell project.

 ## Core Three.js Mocks